-When turning the instrument on with the mains switch, do not press any of the buttons of the control panel or the foot switch (optional accessory)!
+When turning the instrument on with the power switch, do not press any of the buttons of the control panel or the foot switch (optional accessory)!

-Turn the instrument on with the mains switch at the rear.
+Turn the instrument on with the power switch at the rear.
 This is followed by a beep.
 The instrument initializes.

-The software version is displayed in the 4-digit display for approx. two seconds.
-Then the display reads "0000".
+The software version (shown here only as an example) is displayed in the 4-digit display.
+This display disappears after 2 seconds and reads '0000'.